Trump suggests McConnell step aside if major legislation isn't passed

 And the president can get nothing of substance done legislatively without Congress.

-"It’s simply counterproductive," said Michael Steel, former spokesman to ex-Speaker of the House John Boehner said of Trump’s attacks of the majority leader.
+"It’s simply counterproductive," said Michael Steel, former spokesman to ex-Speaker of the House John Boehner, of Trump’s attacks of the majority leader.
 "There’s no substantial policy achievement that the president can do without the assistance and support of the Senate majority leader."

 "This whole thing is absurd," said former House Speaker and Trump ally Newt Gingrich on Fox News.
 "I think the president can’t disassociate himself from this.
 He’s part of the leadership team.
 He’s not an observer sitting up in the stands.
 He’s on the field.
 It was a collective failure."